-COOL DH will demonstrate high efficient District Heating networks and solutions using a number of innovations.
+COOL DH has demonstrated high efficient District Heating networks and solutions using a number of innovations.
 Each innovation is presented in the following sections under demand, distribution and supply.

 On the demand side we find end consumers of DH.

 Solutions for avoiding risk of legionella

 The challenge of LTDH is the temperatures needed for production of Domestic Hot Water (DHW).
 Lower temperature increases the risk of legionella and with today’s standards the heat limit is above 50-55oC for circulation water.
 55oC is a legislative demand in Sweden.